MasterCraft

 The MasterCraft Boat Company is an American manufacturer of luxury high-performance boats.
 The company was founded in 1968 in Maryville, Tennessee, and is currently headquartered in Vonore, Tennessee.
-MasterCraft boats are used in waterskiing, wakeboarding and wakesurfing, though the company has also produced several boats that are not focused on water sports, such as the NauticStar line of fishing boats.
+MasterCraft boats are used in waterskiing, wakeboarding and wake surfing.

 History

-MasterCraft's founder Rob Shirley was a young waterskiing instructor who opened a waterskiing school in Florida 1965.
+MasterCraft's founder Rob Shirley was a young waterskiing instructor who opened a waterskiing school in Florida in 1965.
 In 1968, with the help of a few fellow waterskiers, he modified a Ski Nautique boat manufactured by Correct Craft.
 The boat was completed in August, and debuted at the U.S. Nationals in Canton, Ohio.
-In that same year Rob had to close the school and moved to his wife's parent's farm in Maryville, Tennessee.
-There he founded the MasterCraft Boat Company, which initially operated out of a two-horse barn.
+In the same year, Rob was forced to close the waterskiing school, and moved to his wife's parents' farm in Maryville, Tennessee.
+There, he founded the MasterCraft Boat Company, which initially operated out of a two-horse barn.

 During its first year of operation, MasterCraft only built 12 boats using the modified hull design.
-The operating facility was moved to Vonore, Tennessee and now has approximately 600 employees.
-As of 2006, MasterCraft produced over 3,000 boats per year, sold in 25 different countries by over 100 domestic and international dealers.
+In 1993, the company's headquarters was relocated to Vonore, Tennessee.
+As of 2006, MasterCraft produced over 3,000 boats per year, sold in 25 different countries, by over 100 domestic and international dealers.

-Some of its most popular boats today are the ProStar, a direct drive ski boat, and the X Series Wakeboard boats.
-All MasterCraft models since 2012 use Ilmor Marine engines inboard marine engines built on the General Motors 5.3L GDI, 6.0L MPI, 6.2L GDI, and 7.4L MPI V8 engine blocks.
+Some of the company's most popular products are the ProStar, a direct drive ski boat, and the X Series Wakeboard boats.
+Since 2012, all MasterCraft models use Ilmor Engineering inboard marine engines built on the General Motors 5.3L GDI, 6.0L MPI, and 6.2L GDI V8 engine blocks.

 In 2007, the company was acquired by two private equity firms: Charlesbank Capital Partners and Transportation Resource Partners (affiliated with Roger Penske).
 In 2010, the company was recapitalized by Wayzata Investment Partners.

-In May 2015, MasterCraft filed for an IPO to raise $100M.
+In May 2015, MCBC Holdings, Inc. filed for an IPO to raise $100M.

 On July 17, 2015, Nasdaq announced that trading of MCBC Holdings Inc., operator of MasterCraft Boat Company, commenced on The Nasdaq Stock Market trading as (Nasdaq:MCFT).

-Brands

-MasterCraft Boat Company

-MasterCraft Boat Company is the flagship subsidiary of MasterCraft holdings.
-MasterCraft focuses on building premier towboats for water skiing, wakeboarding, and wake surfing.

-NauticStar Boats

-NauticStar is a Mississippi based manufacturer building a variety of fishing boats and deck boats.

-The Iconic Marine Group (IMG) announced on September 8, 2022 the acquisition of NauticStar Boats in Amory, Mississippi.

-Crest

-Crest builds pontoon boats which compete at the upper end of the market out of their Owosso, Michigan plant.

-Aviara

-Aviara specializes in building premium luxury day boats with a modern design.
-Aviara's manufacturing facility is in Merritt Island, Florida.